Super-8 Camera

 Super-8 Cameras Still Going Strong 30 Years Later!

-If you control the amount of footage you will be shooting by creating and sticking to a well written script, it can make just as much sense to shoot in film as it does to shoot in video from a cost point of view.
+Digital Video can be less expensive to shoot than film AFTER you have shelled out the money for the digital camera purchase.
+If you control the amount of footage you will be shooting by creating and sticking to a well written script, it can make just as much sense to shoot in film as it does to shoot in video.

 Short films that are not too heavy in dialogue (unless the Super-8 Camera used is a Quiet one) can also be shot on Super-8.
 Experimental Films are also an obvious choice for Super-8.
 Scripted Travelogues where one has an actual shot list and voice over script already written are ideal for Super-8 as well.
 Feature Films can prove to be a very interesting option when it comes to furthering a directing, producing, acting, camera, or writing career.
-What makes Super-8 an interesting option is that it's ideal to shoot more actor medium shots and close-ups.
-By minimizing the background, the actor is featured more prominently and the background set designing and construction costs will drop as well.
-My companion site, super-8mm.com focuses on how one would proceed to make a feature film.
-Super-8mm.com is viewable right now and content is periodically being added.
-Super-8 Feature Filmmaking discussed on Super-8mm.com.

 Super-8mm.net - The Many Advantages of Super-8mm Filmmaking are Revealed.